mpodlasin/mpodlasin-website/src/pages/articles/haskell-i.md

 If you see this, you are ready to begin our Haskell adventure.

-#### Fun(ctional) with Booleans
+#### Playing with Booleans

-A boolean (in Haskell named `Bool`) is one of the simplest and most familiar values that a programmer encounters on a regular basis.
+A boolean (in Haskell named `Bool`) is one of the simplest and most familiar types that a programmer encounters on a regular basis.
 No matter what programming language you used previosly, you likely know booleans very well.

 That's why they will be perfect for learning the basics of Haskell.

-In Haskell those values are written starting with big letter, so we have `True` and `False`.
+In Haskell boolean values are written starting with big letter, so we have `True` and `False`.

 In `ghci` you can type in: